Meet RTD's snow removal team: '365 days a year, we're thinking about snow'

 “The contract requires that as soon as snow starts accumulating, they need to be on site, actively removing, and they need to stay on site until all of the vehicle surfaces and all of the pedestrian surfaces have been cleared,” Moran said.
 Contractors have found it effective, he added, to pre-treat a lot of surfaces the day before a storm with material like ice melt.

-Carlson noted the reality that storms are literally moving targets, with variation in snow accumulation and weather conditions across the district.
-Boulder tends to get more snow than other places, he said, and that city has its own crews and contracts.
-In the event of a storm that blankets the whole region, he said, everyone assigned to the storm is busy as they work to keep up.
+Storms are literally moving targets, with variation in snow accumulation and weather conditions across the district.
+Boulder tends to get more snow than other places, and that city has its own crews and contracts.
+In the event of a storm that blankets the whole region, everyone assigned to the storm is busy as they work to keep up.
 When the wind leads snow to drift in open areas, extra crews and equipment are sent there to help out.

 When 6 or more inches of accumulation is expected, municipalities do what they can to help out, the facilities managers said.
 Such a storm can also lead RTD to make changes in its operations, such as the types of vehicles put out on the street.
 Longer, articulated buses can experience more trouble maneuvering in snow, so those buses may be taken off a route and replaced with shorter vehicles typically assigned to city routes.
 This decision is made, in part, so that if snow starts falling fast, employees aren’t having to recover vehicles that are stuck.